-The training program should provide opportunities for individuals interested in careers in biomedical, behavioral, and clinical research and provide:
+The Training Programs should provide opportunities for individuals interested in careers in biomedical, behavioral, and clinical research and provide:

 - A strong foundation in research design, methods, and analytic techniques appropriate for the proposed research area

-- The enhancement of the trainees’ ability to conceptualize and think through research problems with increasing independence
+- Enhancement of each trainees’ ability to conceptualize and think through research problems with increasing independence

 - Experience conducting research using state-of-the-art methods as well as presenting and publishing their research findings

-- The opportunity to interact with members of the scientific community at appropriate scientific meetings and workshops
+- Opportunities to interact with members of the scientific community at appropriate scientific meetings and workshops

-- The enhancement of the trainees’ understanding of the health-related sciences and the relationship of their research training to health and disease
+- Deepened understanding of the health-related sciences and the relationship of trainees' research training to health and disease

-The proposed training program may complement other ongoing research training programs at MUSC, but the proposed training program must be clearly distinct from other MUSC training programs receiving federal funding.
+New Training Programs may complement other ongoing research training programs at MUSC, but new Training Programs must be clearly distinct from other MUSC training programs receiving federal funding.